dani3l0/Status/README.md

 This will take you just a few seconds.
 It's up to you which one you choose :)

-### :gear: Bare-metal (recommended)
+### :gear: Bare-metal

-Status has access to all virtual filesystems in your OS, which means more information and most reliable values.
+Status has access to all virtual filesystems in your OS, which means more information and most reliable values. :whale: Docker support is broken for now.

 ```
 # Clone the repo